 The history of Vaseline® Jelly starts in 1859, when Robert Chesebrough travelled to Titusville, a small town in Pennsylvania.
 That’s where oil workers had been using rod wax, an unrefined form of petroleum jelly – then just a simple by-product of the drilling they were working on – to heal wounded or burnt skin.

-- What is Vaseline® Jelly?
+- What is Vaseline® Petroleum Jelly?

 When people talk about petroleum jelly, they’re usually referring to Vaseline® Healing Jelly – the product originally refined by Chesebrough.

 It was originally called ‘Wonder Jelly’, and Chesebrough decided to rebrand the product as Vaseline® Jelly – a combination of the German word for water (wasser) and the Greek word for oil (oleon).
-And so in 1872 the brand Vaseline® Jelly was born.
+And so, in 1872, the brand Vaseline® Jelly was born.

 - What is Petroleum Jelly Made of?

 If petroleum jelly is made of waxes and oils, what is Vaseline® Jelly made of?
-The original ‘Wonder Jelly’ is made from 100 percent triple-purified petroleum jelly, while Vaseline® Intensive Care™ Lotions contain micro-droplets of Vaseline® Jelly and other effective moisturizers that target natural moisture loss throughout the day.
+The original ‘Wonder Jelly’ is made from 100 percent triple-purified petroleum jelly, while Vaseline® Intensive Care™ Lotions contain micro-droplets of Vaseline® Jelly and other effective moisturisers that target natural moisture loss throughout the day.

 - What is Petroleum Jelly Used For?

-Petroleum jelly is hugely versatile, and it’s used all over the world to protect and heal dry skin, from dry, cracked hands to hard skin on heels, as well as for beauty purposes, like softening the lips or highlighting the cheekbones!
+Vaseline Petroleum jelly is hugely versatile, and it’s used all over the world to protect and heal dry skin, from dry, cracked hands to hard skin on heels, as well as for beauty purposes, like softening the lips or highlighting the cheekbones!

 - How About the Original 'Wonder Jelly'?
 What is Vaseline® Jelly used for?

 Vaseline® Jelly is triple-filtered, ensuring it is truly free from impurities and safe to use.
 This means that is often used to protect and repair the skin.
 Moms love it for preventing diaper rash, but it can also be used to protect minor cuts and burns, to soften skin, and to lock in moisture in dry, cracked skin.
-Vaseline® Jelly works from the inside out, repairing and protecting dry skin and locking in moisture, making your skin feel and look good!
+Vaseline® Petroleum Jelly works from the inside out, repairing and protecting dry skin and locking in moisture, making your skin feel and look good!

 The advice in this article does not constitute medical advice, it is solely available for information purposes.